 Find information about things to do and happenings in Milwaukee County.

-By way of the Milwaukee Community Justice Council, the John D. and Catherine T. MacArthur Foundation’s Safety and Justice Challenge has awarded Milwaukee County $2.3 million in recognition of the promise of work to date and to support the county's continued progress over the next two years.
-With this grant, Milwaukee County will advance multiple strategies aimed at reducing unnecessary use of the local jail and strengthening community engagement.
+By way of the Milwaukee Community Justice Council, the John D. and Catherine T. MacArthur Foundation’s Safety and Justice Challenge has awarded Milwaukee County $1.34 million to continue building on efforts to rethink the local criminal justice system, prevent unnecessary jail use, and eliminate racial inequities.

 Mandy Potapenko, Director